ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ### Submitting a pull request

-Finally it’s time to make a pull request.
+Finally it's time to make a pull request.
 In this case
-I’m implementing a simple feature to solve a specific issue so the description can be quite basic and just reference the issue.
+I'm implementing a simple feature to solve a specific issue so the description can be quite basic and just reference the issue.
-It’s also a visual feature so I can add an eye-catcher image.
+It's also a visual feature so I can add an eye-catcher image.

 [![Submitted pull request #5003](/images/2018-11-11/07-pr.png)](https://github.com/FreeRDP/FreeRDP/pull/5003)

 Always describe your work
 and why you think it would be a good addition to the project.
 Read and respect
-the project’s contribution guidelines
+the project's contribution guidelines
 [(here are ones for FreeRDP)](https://github.com/FreeRDP/FreeRDP/blob/master/.github/PULL_REQUEST_TEMPLATE.md) before submitting a pull request.
 These rules are there for a reason.

 After creating a pull request
-I’ve also asked the person having an issue to test the fix, which they gladly did and confirmed that it works for them too.
+I've also asked the person having an issue to test the fix, which they gladly did and confirmed that it works for them too.

 ### Working with maintainers

-Soon the code is going to be reviewed by project’s maintainers.
+Soon the code is going to be reviewed by project's maintainers.
-It’s very likely to receive feedback and some change requests.
+It's very likely to receive feedback and some change requests.
 In my case these were mostly nitpicks and some clarifications which I gladly replied to.